 What you don’t lose in the PHEV is the famous Range Rover split tailgate – and you can just press a button on the key to open it.
 So, even in this PHEV, you can sit on the bottom half of the open tailgate while you take your muddy shoes off.
 What’s more, because the PHEV has the same air suspension as the other Range Rovers, you can drop the car right down to make it easier to load and unload the boot.

 - 1VerdictWith its all-electric mode, the Range Rover PHEV is even more relaxing than conventionally powered models

 - 2Range, MPG, CO2 & chargingIf you can regularly use the 25-mile electric range, the Range Rover PHEV can prove surprisingly cheap to run

-- 6Practicality & boot space - currently readingIt’s no surprise that the Range Rover PHEV has loads of room inside, although it does lose some boot space to the batteries
+- 6Boot space, seating & practicality - currently readingIt’s no surprise that the Range Rover PHEV has loads of room inside, although it does lose some boot space to the batteries

 - 7Reliability & safety ratingLand Rover models used to be renowned for poor reliability, but recent improvements mean we expect good things of the Range Rover PHEV